 Company Secretary

-In accordance with the provision of section 152(6), Mrs. Shilpa Vinod Pawar (DIN: 01196385), Whole¬Time Director of the Company is liable to retire by rotation at the ensuing Annual General Meeting ofthe Company and being eligible offers herself for reappointment.
+In accordance with the provisions of section 152(6) and the Articles of Association of the Company, nodirector is liable to retire by rotation at the ensuing Annual General Meeting of the Company.

 The committee of the Board is comprised as follows: